theelliotm/Games-Discord-Bot/docs/CONTRIBUTING.md

 9. Wait for me to review it.

 ### 3.3 Testing
 Testing is simple.
 If you're testing a command, simply start up the bot (`start.bat` on Windows) and run it.
 If you're testing a game, you might need more people.
-Recruit a friend or someone else ([maybe on the official server?](https://discord.gg/gSeEYNk)) and demo through it several times to knock out any bugs before submission.
+Recruit a friend or someone else and demo through it several times to knock out any bugs before submission.

 ### 3.4 Testing Without A Database
 If you need to test without access to a database, comment out the `connection.connect` function in `bot.js`.